ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-firewall}
 {: step}
 Currently enterprise <-> spoke traffic is flowing through the transit firewall-router.
 It is not unusual to require spoke <-> spoke traffic and transit <-> spoke traffic to flow through the firewall-router.

-Due to direct service return currently transit -> enterprise traffic is also not flowing through the firewall-router.
+If you added routes to fix the transit -> enterprise and transit -> spoke as an optional step earlier now is the time to remove the routes that you manually added using the {{site.data.keyword.cloud_notm}} console.

 ### Route Spoke and Transit to the firewall-router
 {: #vpc-transit-route-spoke-and-transit-to-firewall-router}